Rates of convergence for the three state contact process in one dimension: Preliminaries

 A property known as monotonicity in the starting set of the contact process is a well known immediate consequence of the definition by the graphical representation.
-Here, \textit{monotonicity} will simply refer to the following form of this property that facilitates its applications below.
-If a path constrained on $D$ from $A \times s$ to $B \times t$ exists, then a path constrained on $D'$ from $A' \times s$ to $B \times t$ exists for any $D' \supseteq D$ and $A'\supseteq A$, where a path is said to be constrained on a subset of the integers if it includes vertical segments of time axes of sites of that subset only.
+Here by \textit{monotonicity} we will refer to the following particular form of this property which facilitates its applications below.
+If a path constrained on $D$ from $(A, s)$ to $(B, t)$ exists, then a path constrained on $D'$ from $(A', s)$ to $(B, t)$ exists for any $D' \supseteq D$ and $A'\supseteq A$, where a path is said to be constrained on a subset of the integers if it includes vertical segments of time axes of sites of that subset only.
+This property is also referred to as attractiveness within the literature of interacting particles.
 The other basic property of the contact process we use is known as self duality.
-To state it, let $(\xi_{t}^{A})$ and $(\xi_{t}^{B})$ be two contact processes with the same parameter started from $A$ and $B$ respectively, then,
+To state it let $(\xi_{t}^{A})$ and $(\xi_{t}^{B})$ denote two contact processes with the same parameter started from $A$ and $B$ respectively, then,

 for all $t\geq0$.
-This equality can be seen by considering paths of the graphical representation that move along time axes in decreasing time direction and along arrows in direction opposite to that of the arrow, and noting that the law of these paths is the same as that of the paths going forward in time defined above.
+The equality above can be seen to hold by considering paths of the graphical representation that move along time axes in decreasing time direction and along arrows in direction opposite to that of the arrow, and noting that the law of these paths is the same as that of the paths going forward in time defined above.
 See $\cite{D95}$ and $\cite{L, L99}$ for more information on duality.

 A miscellany of known results that are used in the proofs is collected together in the remainder of this section.
 First, an observation regarding monotonicity of the three state contact process which can be found within the last section in \cite{S} is presented.
-Additional information regarding this property along with a different proof of this one can be found in the last chapter of \cite{The}.
+Additional information regarding this property, along with a different and independent proof of this one, can be found in the last chapter of \cite{Tzi}.

 \begin{prop} Endow the space of configurations with the natural partial ordering, $\zeta \leq \zeta'$ if and only if $\zeta(x) \leq \zeta'(x)$ for all $x$.
 Consider the graphical representation for $(\lambda,\mu)$ such that $\mu \geq \lambda$.
 If $\eta$ and $\eta'$ are such that $\eta \leq \eta'$, then $\zeta_{t}^{\eta} \leq \zeta_{t}^{\eta'}$, for all $t$. \end{prop}